10 Famous Belgian Foods You Have to Try in Belgium

 Festivals

-• Antwerp Chocolate Week: A week dedicated to celebrating Belgian chocolate with workshops, tastings, and exclusive chocolate-themed events.
+- Antwerp Chocolate Week: A week dedicated to celebrating Belgian chocolate with workshops, tastings, and exclusive chocolate-themed events, often featuring pairings with beef dishes.

-Embarking on a culinary journey through Belgium allows you to taste diverse offerings that reflect the country’s rich culinary heritage.
+Embarking on a Belgian gastronomy journey, allows you to taste diverse offerings that reflect the country’s rich culinary heritage.
+Each region offers unique specialties waiting to be discovered, such as croquettes in Flanders and eel in coastal areas.aste diverse offerings that reflect the country’s rich culinary heritage.
 Each region offers unique specialties waiting to be discovered.